-Gold Is Governed By Macro Data - Geopolitics May Push Gold To Adopt Safe Haven Roles -- But In The End, It Is The 'Anti-Dollar'
+Gold Is Governed By Macro Data: Geopolitics May Push Gold To Adopt Safe Haven Roles - But In The End, It Is The 'Anti-Dollar'

 Rising bond yields trigger a US bond sell-off by foreign holders of US debt (government and private), weakening capital inflows and increasing capital outflows.
 This weakens the US currency via the demand channel, a much more potent determinant of currency valuation, relative to simple, comparative interest rate differentials.

-We use the same analytic platform, and include Gold in the equation.
+We use the same analytic platform and include Gold in the equation.
 Gold, the anti-Dollar, fits very well into the matrix: rising long-term interest rates push up Gold prices after a distributed lag of 6 - 8 months, as the USD weakens (see chart below).

 We can also show the same relationship of Gold with bond yields, even after the US Dollar was stripped from the matrix.
 The chart below shows the lagged gold-yield correlation.

-We tie up the lagged correlation between Gold and yields, via the impact of the bond term premium, and its inter-play with CPI inflation.
+We tie up the lagged correlation between Gold and yields, via the impact of the bond term premium, and its interplay with CPI inflation.
 When term premium rises (as CPI and inflation expectation surges) yield-less Gold becomes less attractive versus bonds -- the previously lower yields rise due to term premium increases, and become more attractive to investors.

 After a while (six months later, as optimum), as CPI continues to advance, bond investors reach satiation point, marking an inflection point in the trajectory of bond yields.
-The market starts to tie higher inflation with even tighter monetary policy to come, and the negative impact it has on economic growth and activity.
+The market starts to tie higher inflation with an even tighter monetary policy to come, and the negative impact it has on economic growth and activity.

-At this point, yield-less but credit-risk-free gold also becomes attractive to inventors as one means of hedging the possibility of unexpected rise in inflation (see chart below), which Gold can undertake very well, given its lead on inflation changes by 3 to 4 months.
+At this point, yield-less but credit-risk-free gold also becomes attractive to inventors as one means of hedging the possibility of an unexpected rise in inflation (see chart below), which Gold can undertake very well, given its lead on inflation changes by 3 to 4 months.
 Given gold`s "predictive" tendency over CPI, gold may be seen as a "predictive hedge" versus unwanted rise of inflation (see chart below)

 Concluding thoughts:

-If gold changes lead changes in inflation, and gold is negatively correlated with GDP growth (and therefore with equities as well), it needs only to turn conventional wisdom on its head to put gold in a new light -- we should start looking at gold as a possible inoculation to the ill-effects brought about by a Business Cycle downturn.
+If gold changes lead changes in inflation, and gold is negatively correlated with GDP growth (and therefore with equities as well), it needs only to turn conventional wisdom on its head to put gold in a new light -- we should start looking at gold as a possible inoculation to the ill-effects brought about by a business cycle downturn.
 A theme along this line is not hard to comprehend -- but it may take some work to put such a "vaccine" in place.
-That is the new thrust of our research work in gold, and we will publish our findings accordingly, when we are done.
+That is the new thrust of our research work in gold, and we will publish our findings accordingly when we are done.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.